 Walking through Century City Shopping Center, I was stopped by a smiling woman who said, “Do you have a minute to come in?
 I’d love to show you something.”
 Certainly a line I’ve heard before from cosmetic salespeople; however, since the enticement was a brand named Oro Gold (skin care products made with 24-karat Italian gold?)
 I considered it.
 Noticing the Oro Gold boutique looked beautifully high-end, I agreed to walk in.

 The instant I sat down, the smiling woman applied the eye serum and eye cream to my right eye area.
 Admittedly, there was a huge difference and I was impressed (it later occurred to me that after a long day of shopping, she could have smeared Vaseline under my eye and I would have looked better).
 She then started her hard sales pitch, and it was impossible to get out of there.
 I kept trying to leave, but the salesperson was unrelenting.
-She would literally push me back on my chair, offering to lower the price, and then offering me a free bottle of a vitamin peel priced at $148 and both the eye serum and eye cream for only $199 (supposed retail of $298 each, but I believe the padded prices on their website – as shown on the iPads all of the salespeople carry – are for them to use as a sales pitch).
+She would literally push me back on my chair, offering to lower the price, and then promise me a free bottle of a vitamin peel priced at $148 and both the eye serum and eye cream for only $199 (supposed retail of $298 each, but I believe that the padded prices on their website – as shown on the iPads all of the salespeople carry – are for them to use as a sales pitch).
 Since she told me there was a money-back guarantee in fourteen days, I agreed to make a purchase.
 Just as I was paying, another woman magically appeared and the sales associate said, “Oh, look, our specialist is in town for one day only and she’d like to show you something crazy.”

 This woman was even more aggressive, and frankly, scared me.
 She showed me the thermal mask bionic series kit for $1,088.
 I have to say, my skin looked great after she wiped the mask off, but that doesn’t speak for long-term use effects.
 Again, I tried to make an exit and she said, ”Okay, what if I tell you I will give you the entire $1,088 kit for $600, deducting the $199 you just spent, PLUS, I’ll throw in a free moisturizer worth $138.
 You will pay another $400, totaling $600, but you will have a total of seven products.”
 By that point I was properly confused and actually believed I was getting $2,000-plus worth of the most luxurious skincare products for only $600.